peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>first</i>: An arbitrary-precision binary float.
+ * <i>first</i>: The first value to compare.

- * <i>second</i>: Another arbitrary-precision binary float.
+ * <i>second</i>: The second value to compare.

  * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
-Can be null.
+Can be null, in which case the precision is unlimited and rounding isn't needed.

 <b>Returns:</b>

-The smaller value of the two objects.
+The smaller value of the two numbers.

 ### MinMagnitude